Here we are talking

 Shop Bought

-You might be buying cotton but you still get some plastic.
-The “cotton” to sew them will be, (polyester), plastic.
-So will the buttons and other fixings. even the labels.
-And those beastly coat hangers.
+Buying Plastic Free You might be buying cotton but you still get some plastic.
+The cotton to sew them will be plastic as will the buttons and other fixings. even the labels. and those beastly coat hangers.
 Its a minefield I tell you.

 Home MadeClothes